 On average, 64% of customers who use our self-service feature, Sidekick, find the answers they need, and don’t go on to speak to a human agent after.

 By eliminating inefficiencies in your workflow and empowering your agents to work at their best and most productive, you can set your contact center and team up for success in the long run.
 For a real-life example, see how fabric and crafts retailer, JOANN, reduced their backlog by 95% (while increasing their CSAT scores), in just one month.

-Stay tuned for the next installment of our three-part series coming out Monday—this time on how to consolidate and streamline technology in your contact center.
+Be sure to check out the next installment of our three-part series—this time on how to consolidate and streamline technology in your contact center.
 And if you missed part one on how to turn your agents into natural sellers, check it out here.